-The Group and the Bank also accept non-tangible securities as support, such as guarantees from individuals, corporates and
+The Group and the Bank also accept non-tangible securities as support, such as guarantees from individuals, corporates and institutions, bank guarantees, debentures, assignment of contract proceeds, Endowment Life Policies with Cash Surrender Value, which are subject to internal guidelines on eligibility.

-The outstanding balance for loans, advances and financing for which no allowances is recognised because of collateral as at 31 December 2019 amounted to RM913.6 million and RM829.8 million (2018: RM1,804.9 million and RM1,721.4 million) respectively for the Group and the Bank.
+The outstanding balance for loans, advances and financing for which no allowances is recognised because of collateral as at 31 December 2019 amounted to RM913.6 million and RM829.8 million (2018: RM1.804.9 million and RM1.721.4 million) respectively for the Group and the Bank.